Creating a Dashboard

 Embedded templates are a special type of sharing that enables you to build powerful charts and embed them in customer-facing portals.
 Dynamic fields don’t need to be set until the chart is actually rendered.

 Unlike public links which are static, Embedded templates enable the filter criteria to be set dynamically.
-For example, you may want to dynamically set the user id to the customer who logged into your web app.
+For example, you may want to dynamically set the user ID to the customer who logged into your web app.

 Generally, you will want to use an embedded template to show data to an authenticated user.
 The data displayed can then be tailored to that users based on, for example, the users ID.